 The project of the building was designed and called “Circulos” by Finnish architect Pekka Vapaavuori.
 It was built in the slope of a natural limestone cliff and today marks the frontier between the center and periphery of Tallinn’s urban space.

 It’s one of my favorite spots in Tallinn.
 From time to time I do KUMU tours for international groups here, which gives me the privilege of free entrance to the permanent collection and all the new exhibitions.
 Each time I walk through the KUMU halls and atrium I feel that there is truly something special in the air.
-The place is just designed to create and generate new ideas, or maybe I just enjoy the silence.
+Is it this place specially designed like that or maybe I just enjoy the silence.